laravel/docs/helpers.md

     $result = transform(null, $callback, 'The value is blank');

-    // The value is blank
+    // 'The value is blank'

 <a name="method-validator"></a>
 #### `validator()` {.collection-method}